China vs India vs Pakistan: Best Sourcing Country (2026)

 published on 24 May 2026

 This guide compares China, India, and Pakistan across unit economics, landed cost, lead times, MOQs, quality, sustainability, IP, communication, and risk.
-Every claim is backed by source data or OneAim Apparel's first-hand sourcing pipeline covering 2024-2026.
+Every claim is backed by source data or OneAim Apparel's first-hand production pipeline covering 2024-2026.

 Key Takeaways